-You may already have work-related items like office supplies, a shredder and a file cabinet at home, but there are other things you may have to buy.
+You may already have work-related items like office supplies, a shredder and a file cabinet at home, but there are other things that you may have to buy.

-1. Have the Right Equipment
+1. Have the Right Electronic Equipment

 - USB headset with microphone

-- High-speed internet
+- High-speed internet service

-If you have a Mac and your job requires a Windows system, you can download Boot Camp to put Microsoft’s OS on your device.
+If you have a Mac and your job requires a Windows system, you can download Boot Camp Assistant to put Microsoft’s OS on your device.

-2. Get a Dedicated Phone Line
+A Dedicated Phone Line

 Many cell phone carriers will let you add a line for a small increase in your plan’s price.

-3. Find a Quiet Room
+2. Find a Quiet Room

 For many jobs, having a quiet place to conduct business and take calls is mandatory.